 Antelope Canyon Tours

-You’ll definitely want to take one of the guided Antelope Canyon tours.
+You’ll definitely want to take one of the guided Antelope Canyon tours when you visit Page, Arizona.
 This gorgeous slot canyon is run by Navajo Nation Parks and Recreation and is an absolutely incredible sight to see.

 We opted for a lower canyon tour, which started at the guide station and heads down to a set of stairs that takes you into the canyon.
 The views are amazing!